AppliedAcousticsChalmers/ambisonic-encoding/Readme.md

 - Set `Mode` to `Local port [receive only]`
 - Set `Local listen port`: `8000`

+Note that the example implementation of the rendering that we provide does not comprise any form of equalization, which is usually useful to mitigate the effects of spherical harmonic order truncation and spatial aliasing.
+Thamas Deppisch provides a MATLAB implementation of eMagLS on [his GitHub repository](https://github.com/thomasdeppisch/eMagLS) that does exactly this.

 ## Equatorial Microphone Arrays With a Spherical Baffle

 The MATLAB script `render_ema_to_ambisonics.m` demonstrates how to compute ambisonic signals from the signals that are captured by the microphones of an equatorial microphone array (EMA).
 The underlying concept was originally presented in